devopsengineerDan/Daniel_project/Backup.md

 👉 3RD BEST OPTION

-There is Danijel J's two options are good, but there is also a 3rd option if you have this working via the 'standard Ubuntu tool' using nmcli, which should already be installed at /usr/bin/nmcli.
+There is Daniel J's two options are good, but there is also a 3rd option if you have this working via the 'standard Ubuntu tool' using nmcli, which should already be installed at /usr/bin/nmcli.

 First, run